MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/storage-queue-readme.md

 [Azure storage account](https://docs.microsoft.com/azure/storage/common/storage-account-overview) to use this package.

 ### Install the package
-Install the Azure Storage Queues client library for Python - Version 12.1.3 with [pip](https://pypi.org/project/pip/):
+Install the Azure Storage Queues client library for Python with [pip](https://pypi.org/project/pip/):

 ```bash